cURL

 curl_easy_setopt(curl, CURLOPT_MAIL_RCPT, recipients);

-/* In this case, we're using a callback function to specify the data.
-You
+/* We are using a callback function to specify the payload (the headers and

 curl_easy_setopt(curl, CURLOPT_READFUNCTION, payload_source);